StackVista/stackstate-nginx-check/nginx-stackpack/README.md

 ## Versioning

-The Capital-One StackPack release version is configured in the [version.sbt](version.sbt) file.
+The Nginx StackPack release version is configured in the [version.sbt](version.sbt) file.
 StackPacks use [Semantic Versioning](https://semver.org/).